 Edible flowers are a great way to add a natural and fun element to your cocktail.
 They can help garnish your cocktail glass rim, or gently place them on top of the cocktail so they float.

 As for colors, I suggest considering complimentary colors.
 For example, if you have a yellow drink, use purple flowers.

-Instructions: Dip cocktail glass in simple syrup, then into edible flowers to rim the glass.
-Alternatively, gently place a whole edible flower in drink and allow to float on top.
+Instructions: Dip the cocktail glass in simple syrup, then into edible flowers to rim the glass.
+Alternatively, gently place a whole edible flower in the drink and allow it to float on top.

 Note: You could replace edible flowers for herbs if desired.